 What is Public Media?

 Our public media system is unique.
-It’s a collaboration of 1,300 local non-commercial radio and television stations that work together and with national and local producers and community partners to provide all Americans with access to the best and most trusted non-commercial programming in the country.
+It’s a collaboration of 1,400 local, non-commercial radio and television states that work together and with national and local producers and community partners to provide all Americans with access to the best and most trusted non-commercial programming in the country.

 Our public media is for everyone.
 Public media makes a special effort to serve children, minorities, and low-income Americans.
 It reaches more than 98% of the U.S. population.

 Our public media engages more than half of all Americans every month.
-170 million Americans connect through over 360 public television stations, 900 public radio stations, hundreds of online resources, in-person events and on-the-ground services.
+170 million Americans connect through over 360 public television stations, 1,100 public radio stations, hundreds of online resources, in-person events, and on-the-ground services.

 Our public media costs less than a cup of coffee.
 Annually, the federal contribution to public media amounts to $1.35 per American.